 All costs sought under an application must be detailed and justified.
 Applicants must clearly demonstrate that any costs sought are necessary to carry out the proposed research programme and that such facilities are not available to the researcher(s) via any other means.
 Demonstration of value for money is an important consideration under the evaluation and assessment process.
-Applicants should ensure that their budget calculations are correct and adhere to the eligible costs set out below.
+Applicants should confirm their budget calculations and seek guidance from their Research Office when preparing their budget to ensure all calculations are correct and adhere to the eligible costs set out below and in accordance with their institutional guidelines and policies.
+Overheads can be requested up to a maximum rate of 25% (of direct costs less equipment).

+The budget for staff costs as proposed in the application must be clearly justified.
 The recruitment of staff (e.g., research assistants, postdoctoral researchers) must be done openly, through public advertisement.
 Staff must be recruited for the specific project and awarded topic only.
 Recruitment of staff can commence before the start date of the project and costs for recruitment can be charged to the project (outside the official start date) with the prior approval of the IRC.

 Strand 1L and 2A applications may include provision for team membership of researchers from institutions and organisations that fall outside the eligible institutions, including both national and international participation.
 However, only collaboration costs (not personnel costs) may be allocated to such institutions/organisations and the added value of such costs must be strongly demonstrated.
+Costs for subsistence and accommodation may be requested; however, honoraria such as vouchers are deemed an ineligible research expense.
 For a Strand 2A application, only the AHSS lead PI and STEM Co-PI are required to be named specifically.